artsy/eigen/docs/preferred_practices.md

 Another example is:

 If we have a `buttons` folder which exports many button components, we keep it **lowercase**.

 ```
 ├── buttons
 │   ├── RedButton.tsx
 │   ├── GreenButton.tsx
 │   ├── YellowButton.tsx
+│   ├── buttons.tests.tsx
+│   ├── buttons.stories.tsx
 ├── …
 ```

 However, if we have a `Button` folder which exports only one button component, we write that with in **PascalCase**.

 ```
 ├── Button
 │   ├── Button.tsx
 │   ├── Button.tests.tsx
+│   ├── Button.stories.tsx
 ```

 TODO: Add a migration guide?

 ### Use Relay for Network Requests